Martin Truex Jr. wins at Vegas, Kyle Busch bloodied in brawl

-LAS VEGAS (AP) -- Martin Truex Jr. passed Brad Keselowski with two laps to go and avoided a last-lap wreck that led to a pit-road brawl and left Kyle Busch bloodied in a wild finish to the NASCAR Cup race Sunday.
+Truex passed Brad Keselowski with two laps to go and avoided a last-lap wreck and ensuing fight that left Busch's forehead bloodied in a wild finish.

-An aggressive Joey Logano got into Busch, sending him spinning down pit road at Las Vegas Motor Speedway.
-Moments later, Busch and Logano tangled, with crew members pulling Busch away as blood ran down his forehead.
+An aggressive Joey Logano got into Busch as they raced for third, sending Busch spinning down pit road at Las Vegas Motor Speedway.

+As Truex headed toward victory circle, Busch walked down pit road, turned right and threw a right hook at Logano's face.
+Logano's crew members brought Busch to the ground as NASCAR officials yelled for them to stop.

+When they were separated and Busch got to his feet, he had a bloody gash above his right eye.

-''There wasn't much talking, just a lot of swinging,'' Logano said. ''I was racing hard there at end.''
+''There wasn't much talking, just a lot of swinging,'' said Logano, who said he was unhurt. ''I was racing hard there at end.''

+Busch, who had recovered from a speeding penalty that left him a lap down to get into contention, was escorted to the infield care center and quickly released as the track buzzed.

 ''I got dumped.
 He flat out just drove straight in the corner and wrecked me,'' Busch said. ''That's how Joey races, so he's going to get it.''

-The fight overshadowed a tough-luck finish for Keselowski, who appeared to be pulling away after a restart and on his way to his second win in as many weeks when he ran into mechanical problems.
+The fight overshadowed a dominating day for Truex and a tough-luck finish for Keselowski, who appeared to be pulling away after a restart and on his way to his second win in as many weeks when he ran into mechanical problems.

 ''I just know it was something major,'' he said. ''It wouldn't turn and I lost brakes.''